FinMiner/FinMiner/README.md

 More detailed information on using these functions can be found in the _Parameters_ section of this file.

 ## Parameters
-The settings for **FinMiner** can be found in the configuration file _config.ini_ in the .ini format as _parameter=value_ logic pairs.
+The settings for **FinMiner** can be found in the configuration file with the *.ini extension (_config.ini_ by default) in the .ini format as _parameter=value_ logic pairs.
 This file permits the presence of empty lines and comments.
 Comment lines should begin with a ";" (semicolon).
 The parameters and values are not case-sensitive, which means it makes no difference to the program whether you type _ETH_, _eth_ or _Eth_, or whether you type _wallet_ or _Wallet_.
 If an incorrect value is set for a parameter, the default value will be used instead (note that this rule does not apply to the _wallet_ parameter).

 What follows is a list of the parameters that can be set on **FinMiner**.
 ### wallet
 Mandatory parameter.
 This is the user's wallet, where funds will be deposited.
+### paymentId
+Optional parameter, can be defined for wallets created on an exchange where the user has a personal payment number in addition to their wallet.
+### algorithm
+Optional parameter, which can be defined as “Ethash”, “CryptoNightv8”, “CryptoNightv7” or “CryptoNight”.
+If this parameter is not specified, **FinMiner** will determine the algorithm on the basis of the cryptocurrency used or the format of the wallet specified.
 ### coin
 Optional parameter.
 This chooses the default coin for the pool.
 The default pool is [nanopool.org](https://nanopool.org/).
-The coin parameter accepts one of two values: ETH (for Ethereum) and ETC (for Ethereum Classic).
-When a coin is specified  **FinMiner** automatically determines the pool necessary for it to function if none have been provided in a separate parameter.
-If a coin is not specified, **FinMiner** will use the default coin Ethereum.
-Moreover, if [nanopool.org](https://nanopool.org/) is specified in the configuration file for Ethereum or Ethereum Classic, **FinMiner** can determine the coin from the pool's settings.
+The coin parameter accepts one of three values: ETH (or Ethereum), ETC (or Ethereum Classic) and XMR (or Monero).
+When a coin is specified and equals one of the values mentioned above, **FinMiner** automatically determines the pool necessary for it to function if none have been provided in a separate parameter.
+If a coin is specified but **FinMiner** cannot recognize it, then the name of the coin is used only for logging.
+If a coin is not specified, **FinMiner** will use the default coin for the corresponding algorithm (Ethereum or Monero).
+Moreover, if [nanopool.org](https://nanopool.org/) is specified in the configuration file for Ethereum, Ethereum Classic or Monero, **FinMiner** will determine the coin from the pool's settings.

 *Important*: when using **FinMiner** to mine Ethereum Classic on the default pool, it is necessary to define the coin (coin=ETC).
 In that case the pools will be determined automatically.